Skip to content

 elif output_mode == "MULTIPROBABILITY":

-# calculate fraction of samples of the same class in a leaf
+# Calculate fraction of samples of the same class in a leaf.

-# this is a 2-d array making the output multidimensional
+# This is a 2-d array making the output multidimensional.

 raise NotImplementedError(

-"Currently multiprobability output is not support, please choose one of the following output modes: ['CLASSIFIATION', 'REGRESSION', 'PROBABILITY' or 'INFER']"
+"Please choose one of the following output modes: "

 )